About the Manual

+This is the third edition of the Washington State Workers' Rights Manual, updated as of January, 2014.
 The Workers' Rights Manual is an easy-to-use reference guide to workplace rights for all workers in Washington State.
 Feel free to download any of the versions listed on the left.
-The second edition of the manual which is available here was last updated as of March 2008.
 The laws that govern workplace rights are constantly changing and one of the goals of the Labor Center is to keep the long version of the guide available on this website updated.
-At this time we do not have the staff resources to devote to this ongoing research work but will announce when new information has been added.
+We will announce when new information has been added.

-Keep in mind that the Workers' Rights Manual is meant to be used as an informative guide, but it is NOT a substitute for legal advice.
+Keep in mind that the Workers' Rights Manual is meant to be used as an informational and resource guide, but it is NOT a substitute for legal advice.

-Many thanks to the unions and community groups who contributed to the cost of translation and printing a substantial number of both the pocket edition and the longer desk version of the manual in English and Spanish.
+Many thanks to the unions and community groups who contributed to the cost of translation and printing.
+Their generosity has made it possible to distribute a substantial number of both the pocket edition and the longer binder version of the manual in multiple languages.
 Thanks also to the individuals who did the translation work.
-All individuals and organizations that contributed time and resources are listed in the Acknowledgements section.
+All individuals and organizations that contributed time and resources are listed in the Acknowledgements section of the manual.